Frequently Asked Questions – Day Students

 If you would like to obtain further information on Law 14, please consult the admissions FAQ’s webpage here.

 You can register 24 hours a day during the registration period except when the system is shut down for maintenance.

-The Winter 2023 Timetable and Registration Guide is now available online.
+The Winter 2024 Timetable and Registration Guide will be available online as of December 15.
 Students access the timetable by logging into MyDawson and finding the link under My College Services.

 At the moment of your Omnivox appointment time and during the online registration period, you could ask a trusted friend or family member to register for you, as long as he or she has your student number, Omnivox password and access to your Progression Chart.

 Students registration periods are divided by program.
 You can consult your appointment by logging into your MYDAWSON portal/My Omnivox Services/Course Registration or by consulting the registration dates found within the Timetable and Registration Guide.
 Deadlines for registration are communicated to the students and can also be found within the timetable.

 Students in most programs, with the exception of Liberal Arts students and returning students in General Social Science, will be assigned some or all of their program-specific education (concentration) courses.
 When courses are assigned, it means that spaces are reserved for you in appropriate courses.
 You will still have to add remaining courses and finalize your registration.
 Remember: even if you are only taking assigned courses, you still have to finalize your registration.

 The deadline to finalize your Winter 2024 registration is: